 - to encourage the highest possible quality and standards in music education

-Music Education Council: Structure
+Music Education Council: Constitution and Structure

 On 27th March 2017 the Council voted to accept a new constitution which provides for a smaller Trustee Board and a broader Forum of members.
 The constitution can be found here.

 MEC operates through its Trustee Board, Forum, Special Interest Groups and time-limited Task and Finish Groups.
 An explanation of the structure can be found here.